HOW TO BECOME A PRACTISING PHYSICIAN IN CANADA

-The Medical Council of Canada Evaluating Examination (MCCEE) is one of the exams you need to pass before you are eligible to practise in Canada.
-Note that the MCCEE will be replaced by the MCCQE Part I in 2019.
-You can test your readiness for the MCCEE by taking the Self-Administered Examination.
-After completing this online practice exam, you will receive immediate feedback via email on how many questions you answered correctly and how well you did compared to other MCCEE participants.
+The Medical Council of Canada Qualifying Examination (MCCQE) Part I is one of the exams you need to pass before you are eligible to practise in Canada.
+You can test your readiness for the MCCQE Part I by taking the Practice tests.

 Within your physiciansapply.ca account, you can create a portfolio of your medical credentials for easy sharing with provincial/territorial medical regulatory authorities and other organizations in the Canadian medical system.
 Before your credentials can be shared, however, you must first send a copy of your final medical diploma to the MCC for source verification.
 Note that a fee is charged for each document you submit for source verification.

-The MCCEE is a computer-based exam that can be taken at more than 500 test centres around the world.
-Apply for the MCCEE through your physiciansapply.ca account.
-If you have not done so already, the system will prompt you to submit a Source Verification Request (SVR) for your final medical degree/diploma (unless you are a student, in which case you will be asked to submit a Student Attestation form as part of your MCCEE application).
-Note that the MCCEE will be replaced by the MCCQE Part I in 2019.
+The MCCQE Part I is a computer-based exam that can be taken at more than 500 test centres around the world.
+Apply for the MCCQE Part I through your physiciansapply.ca account.
+If you have not done so already, the system will prompt you to submit a Source Verification Request (SVR) for your final medical degree/diploma (unless you are a student, in which case you will be asked to submit a Student Attestation form as part of your MCCQE Part I application).

 What should I do after I come to Canada?

 Depending on your career goals and objectives, you might consider doing the following once you have arrived in Canada: